starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### complex types

-You can mix and nest literals, arrays, structs and tuples.
+You can mix and nest literals, arrays, structs, and tuples.

-Starknet is waiting a list of felts.
+Starknet is waiting for a list of felts.
 All these examples are valid:

 ```typescript